ChiragYogi/ChiragYogi/README.md

 - 👋 Hi, I’m Chirag Goswami
-- 👀 Android Developer by proffiesion and  interested in Learning New Technology
+- 👀 Android Developer by profession
+- ✨ Interested in Learning New Technology
 - 🌱 Looking to Contribute on open source project